zeroxoneafour/polonium/readme.md

 ## features

 -   Works in Wayland Plasma 6.0 and up
+  - Needs KWin 6.0.3.1 installed to drag tiles with the mouse
 -   Custom moddable tiling engine backend
 -   Edit tile sizes with the integrated KWin GUI
 -   Move and tile windows with your mouse and keyboard
 -   Set layouts independently of desktop, activity, and screen
--   DBus integration to save layouts and configurations
+-   [DBus integration](https://github.com/zeroxoneafour/dbus-saver) to save layouts and configurations after logging out

 ## X11

-X11 has been briefly tested but is not officially supported.
+X11 has been briefly tested but is not supported.
 If you encounter an issue running the script on X11, make sure it is reproducible in Wayland before submitting a bug report.

 ## building